spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 Everything is about the same now.
 Great!
 So in practice, you won't notice the CPU overhead in I/O bound cases - even if you're using promises.
-And with some of the generator libraries, the overhead simply disappears.
+And with some of the generator libraries, the overhead becomes practically invisible.

 Excellent.
 But what about memory usage?
 Lets chart that too!